 Federal Criminal Penalties Imposed in Bellevue

-- Class I – death penalty
+- Class I – capital punishment

-- Class IA – life in prison
+- Class IA – life incarceration

 Speak to a Bellevue Felony Attorney Today